progmboy/openprocmon/README.md

 1. Use the procmon gui. (build and run procmon_gui.exe)
 2. Use the sdk in you project(build and link sdk)
+3. Hack the driver to implement your own EDR or something.

 You don't have a digital signature yourself?
 It doesn't matter.
 You can use the original procmon driver, this sdk is 100% compatible with the original procmon driver.